What to expect from Apple's 'Hi, Speed' new 'iPhone 12' event on October 13

 Probability: Near certainty

-The fall special events are known primarily to be the launch venue of that year's main iPhone models.
+The fall special events are known primarily to be the launch venue of that year's new iPhone models.
 Four models are anticipated: The "iPhone 12," the "iPhone 12 Max," the "iPhone 12 Pro," and the "iPhone 12 Pro Max," though there is the suggestion the non-Pro models may be the "iPhone 12 mini" and the 'iPhone 12."

 Regardless of names, the standard models are expected to have 5.4-inch and 6.1-inch OLED displays, while the Pro pair have 6.1-inch and 6.7-inch versions.
 Pro models are also anticipated to have support for 120Hz ProMotion, and 10-bit color.